mabiesen/python_led_ui/README.md

 7. Run the file titled create_display.py from the command line as a superuser
 8. When prompted, type 'y' to allow for real time use with the LED Matrix.

+*NOTE: At this time, you must refer to the Python shell(or your terminal) to save and retrieve stored file data*

 Project issue: Python 3 is not compatible with Adafruit matrix library Project issue: Python 2 and Python 3 have different input and import statements